Corporal: Australia

 Corporal is the second lowest of the non-commissioned officer ranks in the Australian Army, falling between lance-corporal and sergeant.
 A corporal is usually appointed as a section commander, and is in charge of 7–14 soldiers of private rank.
-They are assisted by a second-in-command, usually a lance-corporal or senior private.
-A Corporal within Artillery is known as a bombardier.
+Corporals are assisted by a second-in-command, usually a lance-corporal or senior private.
+A corporal within the artillery is known as a bombardier.
 Corporal is also a rank of the Royal Australian Air Force, being equal to both the Australian Army and Royal Air Force rank of corporal.

 Belgium

 The branches of the Belgian Armed Forces use three ranks of corporal: corporal (korporaal, caporal), master corporal (korporaal-chef, caporal-chef) and 1st master corporal (1ste korporaal-chef, 1e caporal-chef).
 Corporal is equivalent to NATO Rank Code OR-3, whereas master corporal and 1st master corporal are equivalent to OR-4.
 The rank immediately below corporal is 1st private and the rank directly above 1st master corporal is sergeant.

 Units with a cavalry, artillery or Logistic Corps (Transport unit) tradition replace Corporal by "Brigadier".

 The equivalent of these ranks in the Naval Component are quartermaster, chief quartermaster and 1st chief quartermaster.